bablitz/qubo/embedded/README.md

 If the build process is successful, the image file _image.bin_ will be ready to upload to the Launchpad.

+##Drivers
+`drivers` directory has two subdirectories. `kovacic` includes the original drivers written by Jernej Kovacic.
+`tivaware` is drivers from TI. `tivaware` directory has its own Makefile that is used to build those drivers.
+After being built, the object files are symlinked into `obj` directory in `embedded` so the main Makefile in
+`embedded` can easily compile with them.

 ##Run
 When the image _tiva.bin_ is successfully built, you may upload it to the Launchpad, using the simple cross platform CLI tool